abgnpr/nixThings/README.md

 **Some scripts to make coding on *nix systems easier.**

 ## Brief
-`.vimrc:` a vim script that makes compiling, running and running C and C++ programs super-easy.
+`.vimrc:` a vim script that makes compiling, running and debugging C and C++ programs super-easy.

 `debug:` a bash script that loads the GNU gdb for the give C/C++ file.